toniebox-reverse-engineering/pico_i2c_slave-toniebox/README.md

 # I2C MMA8452Q emulator for the Toniebox
 This implementents a rudimentary emulation for the acceleration sensor of the Toniebox to replace it with buttons.
 It is tested with the CC3200 Variant.
 The CC3235 may work.
 The ESP32 based box has a different acceleration sensor and is not supported!

+## Known side effects
+As I cannot cut the power of the pico, it need around 1mA when the box is off.

 ## Cut the VDD of the MMA8452Q
 Please cut the VDD of the MMA8452Q (blue) marked with the red line.
 Just use a sharp knife and do the cut as the line suggest.
 Afterwards check if the vias above the line and the capacitor arn't connected anymore.

 ![VDD Cut](mma8452q-vdd-cut.jpg)

-Hint: If you need to reconnect it any time you want to remove this mod, you'll just need resolder this connection.
+Hint: If you need to remove this mod, you'll just need resolder this connection and the MMA8452Q works again.

 ## Pinout
 ### Required